 MCS-150 vs MCS-150B

-MCS-150 is the standard FMCSA biennial registration update for general motor carriers, brokers, and freight forwarders under 49 CFR §390.19.
-MCS-150B is the hazardous-materials variant that adds shipper, principal-route, and security-plan disclosures required for carriers needing the §385.403 hazmat safety permit.
+MCS-150 is the standard FMCSA biennial registration update for general motor carriers, brokers, and freight forwarders under 49 CFR §390.19T.
+MCS-150B is the hazardous-materials variant that adds shipper, principal-route, and security-plan disclosures required for carriers needing the §385.403 hazmat safety permit (HSP).
 Most carriers file MCS-150; only hazmat permit holders file MCS-150B.
+Both follow the same biennial update schedule keyed to the last two digits of the USDOT number under §390.19T(b)(2)–(3) - a USDOT ending in 1 updates in January, ending in 5 in May, ending in 0 in October, in odd or even years per the next-to-last digit.
+Filing the wrong variant for hazmat-placardable cargo (or any quantity of select-agent cargo) is a §385.407 violation that can ground the carrier's hazmat operations until corrected.
+Both forms are filed through FMCSA's Motus registration system at no cost.

 Side-by-side comparison